-The American title for this film was kept as "The Karate Kid", to maintain the connection to the earlier films it is loosely based on, even though this movie takes place in China and the martial arts used are forms of kung fu.
-The difference is referenced in the film when Dre's mother describes a team as practicing karate, and Dre quickly corrects her.
+The U.S. title for this movie was kept as "The Karate Kid", to maintain the connection to the earlier movies on which it is loosely based, even though this movie takes place in China, and the martial arts used are forms of kung fu.
+The difference is referenced in the movie when Dre's mother describes a team as practicing karate, and Dre quickly corrects her.

-For The Great Wall sequences, all the camera equipment had to be hand-carried as helicopters were not allowed.
+For The Great Wall sequences, all of the camera equipment had to be hand-carried, as helicopters were not allowed.
 The helicopter shots were finally achieved before sunset.
 The wait was due to military exercises in the area.

-Before the tournament, Han (Jackie Chan) gives Dre (Jaden Smith) a shirt to compete in.
+Before the tournament, Han (Jackie Chan) gives Dre (Jaden Smith) a shirt in which to compete.
 Dre comments that the shirt is just like one that Bruce Lee wore.
-One of Jackie Chan's early breaks in movies was to be a stunt coordinator in Lee's films; Chan also had small parts in The Chinese Connection (1972) (aka "Fist of Fury") and Enter the Dragon (1973).
+One of Jackie Chan's early breaks in movies was as a Stunt Coordinator in Lee's movies.
+Chan also had small parts in The Chinese Connection (1972) and Enter the Dragon (1973).

 In the scene where Cheng (Zhenwei Wang) and his friends are bullying Dre (Jaden Smith) and kicking around his books and backpack, Cheng is wearing a shirt that is very similar to the shirt Daniel (Ralph Macchio) wore during the tea ceremony and storm scenes in The Karate Kid Part II (1986).